Gradius III (Arcade)

 |A1||The original ranking theme.
 According to the game's sound director, this was rejected for being "too short and too bright."|

-The actual title screen sequence is the same length in all versions, leading to an odd experience in non-Japanese sets where the game just stays on a static image for more than a minute before the music ends.
+The actual title screen sequence is the same length in all versions, leading to an odd experience in non-Japanese sets where the game just stays on a static image for almost a minute before the music ends.

 All non-Japanese sets delete the game's subtitle, 伝説から神話ヘ ("From Legend to Myth").

 The Japanese set has an additional mode select before the Weapon Select screen.
-The option on the left is the normal game, while the option on the right is a special beginner mode that ends after Stage 3.
-Another thing that differentiates them the most apart from the limited stages to be played, is that when the player dies in the beginner mode, they gradually lose whatever power-up they have equipped with each death as opposed to the series' traditional die-and-have-nothing that is also present in the Normal mode: First the players lose all their "Option" orbs and then the rest of the power-ups that preface that one in the meter (Laser, Double, Missile, and Speedup).
+The option on the left is the normal game, while the option on the right is a special Beginner mode that ends after Stage 3.
+Apart from the limited stages to be played, the difficulty is slightly lower and when players die, they gradually lose whatever power-up they have equipped with each death as opposed to the series' traditional die-and-have-nothing that is also present in the Normal mode: First the players lose all their "Option" orbs and then the rest of the power-ups that preface that one in the meter (Laser, Double, Missile, and Speedup).

-Despite the fact that the non-Japanese sets don't have this selection and the player is thrown into the full game directly, the gradual power-up losing routine from the Japanese's beginner mode is actually present in them and is in it throughout the whole game!
-So in a way, the non-Japanese versions can "slightly" (big emphasis on that word) be considered the easier versions of this hellish-ly hard mess of a game.
+Despite the fact that the non-Japanese sets don't have this selection and the player is thrown into the full game directly, the gradual power-up losing routine from the Japanese version's Beginner mode is actually present in them and is in it throughout the whole game!
+So in a way, those versions can "slightly" (big emphasis on that word) be considered the easier versions of this hellishly hard mess of a game.

 Ends after 3 stages.

 But the world of Gradius is much more

 |Sharp X68000||Gradius II: Gofer no Yabou|